-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Placement or erection of a network utility structure where the structure is: (a) a pipeline that is buried or attached to a bridge, wharf or access structure; (b) an outfall structure which does not come within or comply with Rule 18; (c) an intake structure; (d) a communication or electricity cable or line; or (e) marine communications equipment and any associated: (f) occupation of space in the common marine and coastal area; (g) disturbance of the foreshore or seabed; (h) deposition in, on or under the foreshore or seabed; and (i) discharge of sediment Note: If the activity does not come within or meet the standards, terms and conditions in this Rule refer to Rule 34 or Rule 35 depending on the coastal management area involved.
-22 Estuaries Unmodified Estuaries Modified Open Coast Port Controlled indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; (c) effects on other authorised structures or activities; General Policies 1 to 24 and Activity-based Policies 25, 34, 35, 42, 43, 44, 45, 52
+Activity Rule Coastal management area Classification Stan dards/terms/conditions Matters of control/discretion Policy reference Placement or erection of a network utility structure where the structure is: (a) a pipeline that is buried or attached to a bridge, wharf or access structure; (b) an outfall structure which does not come within or comply with Rule 18; (c) an intake structure; (d) a communication or electricity cable or line; or (e) marine communications equipment and any associated: (f) occupation of space in the common marine and coastal area; (g) disturbance of the foreshore or seabed; (h) deposition in, on or under the foreshore or seabed; and (i) discharge of sediment Note: If the activity does not come within or meet the standards, terms and conditions in this rule refer to Rule 24.
+23 Estuaries Unmodified Estuaries Modified Open Coast Port Controlled (a) (b) (c) (d) (e) The activity does not cause erosion or scour; the activity does not have an adverse effect on the values associated with historic heritage identified in Schedule 6A and B [Historic heritage]; the activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; and the structure does not adversely affect access to or use of the area surrounding the structure.
+Control is reserved over: (a) location, method, timing and notification of works; (b) design, construction, maintenance and decommissioning of structure; (c) effects on other authorised structures or activities; (d) sediment movement and erosion; (e) effects on water quality; (f) effects on natural character, features and landscapes values; (g) effects on indigenous biodiversity values; (h) effects on cultural and historic heritage values; (i) effects on amenity values, including surf breaks; (j) effects of occupation on public access; (k) effects on navigation; (l) effects of noise and light; (m) monitoring and information requirements; (n) duration of consent; and (o) review of consent conditions.
+General Policies 1 to 24 and Activity-based Policies 25, 34, 35, 42 43, 44, 45, 52